StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 Note that for the Kubernetes and OpenShift integrations, different Agents each supply different sets of metrics.

-- StackState Agent (node Agent): Supplies metrics from the node on which it is deployed.
-If cluster checks are not enabled and the Agent is deplloyed on the same node as `kube-state-metrics`, these metrics will also be supplied.
+- **StackState Agent (node Agent):** Supplies metrics from the node on which it is deployed.
+If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
-- Cluster Agent: ???
+- **Cluster Agent:** ???
-- ClusterCheck Agent: When cluster checks are enabled, supplies metrics from `kube-state-metrics`.
+- **ClusterCheck Agent:** When cluster checks are enabled, supplies metrics from `kube-state-metrics`.

 ### StackState receiver

-The StackState receiver receives JSON data from the StackState Agent.
+The StackState receiver receives JSON data from the StackState Agent (for push-based integrations).

 - Check the StackState receiver logs for JSON deserialization errors.

 ### Element telemetry stream configuration

+To add telemetry to an element, Elasticsearch is queried using the filters specified for each telemetry stream attached to the element.
+In the StackState UI, [browse a telemetry stream](/use/metrics-and-events/browse-telemetry.md) to see details  of the applied filters.

+- Check that the filters match the data received from the external data source.
+For example, an update to an external system may result in a change to the name applied to metrics in Elasticsearch.
+- Use auto-complete to fill the filters.
+This ensures that the correct names are entered.

 ## Synchronization logs